dianasaur323/docs.timescale.com-content/using-timescaledb/troubleshooting.md

 # Troubleshooting

 If you run into problems when using TimescaleDB, there are a few things that you can do.
-There are some solutions to common errors below as well as ways ot output diagnostic information about your setup.
-If you need more guidance, you can join the support [slack group][slack] or post an issue on the TimescaleDB [github][].
+There are some solutions to common errors below as well as ways to output diagnostic information about your setup.
+If you need more guidance, you can join the support [Slack group][slack] or post an issue on the TimescaleDB [Github][].

+## Performance Best Practices

+### Inserting multiple metrics with the same timestamp

+Recommended pgtune.
+Turn of default indexes when setting up hypertable because higher cardinality.
+Device_id then time index.
+Matching timestamps.

+### Queries that filter by id

+A common querying pattern involves selecting data across a time range and filtering by an identifier.
+We typically recommend users with this querying pattern to build an index on (id, timestamp) so that the query planner can filter by id efficiently.

+For users querying a lot of data over a large time range, disk I/O is an important factor that impacts query performance.
+Depending on how your data is written to disk during ingest, queries that involve filtering by id may inefficiently pull many pages from disk, ultimately slowing down performance.

+To speed up this type of query, we recommend either utilizing a covering index or taking advantage of PostgreSQL's built-in `CLUSTER` command [(PostgreSQL docs)][cluster-docs].
+A covering index is formatted as (id, timestamp, value), and thus allows fast queries filtered by id.
+However, it does require building another index that takes up disk space.
+The `CLUSTER` command, on the other hand, re-orders data written to disk by an index, thus making disk access more efficient for queries filtering by id.
+The `CLUSTER` command, however, takes a lock on a table.
+We recommend running the `CLUSTER` command one chunk at a time to reduce the amount of locking that occurs.

+### Storing and querying waveforms

+Waveforms are a common data type associated with IoT use cases.
+This typically involves raw data that is collected multiple times a second, but more often queried at an aggregated level.

 ## Common Errors
 ### Error updating TimescaleDB when using a third-party PostgreSQL admin tool.